The teetotaller's survival guide to sobriety in a world of alcohol. Find out how to stay sober during social gatherings and work events.

 The stakes are low at a mass social gathering where you are unlikely to know anyone other than the host.
 Try being brutally honest with a few inventive and humorous white lies.
 Say that you are allergic to alcohol, have just taken cough syrup, are on a course of antibiotics or that you are tonight’s designated driver.
 If pressed for further details, simply change the topic or raise your glass of delicious non-alcoholic beverage with a good-natured ‘cheers’.
 Stick to this strategy for a few hours, and soon everyone will be too drunk or tipsy to notice.

 Related: Alcohol and Health — Setting Your Drink Limits

 With drinkers seated to your left and right, as well as the pressure to wish the couple well by toasting them numerous times throughout the night, the chances of falling prey to temptation can be high.
 Dodge the bullet by picking a fancy mocktail to sip throughout the night.
-It looks like you are drinking something alcoholic, but you are not, and it is suitably dressed for a celebratory occasion.
-If the only non-alcoholic options are fizzy drinks or tea, ask to fill a wine glass with iced water to blend in a little more.
+It looks like you are drinking something alcoholic, but you are not.
+Go for the non-alcoholic options such as tea, ask to fill a wine glass with iced water to blend in a little more.

 Related: Why is Binge Drinking Bad for You?

 If your boss or colleagues are drinkers, joining them for dinner after work would most likely mean opening a bottle and having a glass to drink.
 After all, it’s all about the team spirit, isn’t it?
 This situation could potentially prove to be your undoing, especially if a fellow non-drinking colleague succumbs to the pressure and leaves you stranded.
 Except, you are savvier than most.
 Gently remind your boss of your 8 am meeting with a VIP client or the important presentation that you have to make and trump the lot with your admirable, hardworking ethic instead.